IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-editing.md

 # {Platform} {ComponentTitle} Row Editing

 The {ComponentTitle} provides a convenient way to perform data manipulations through inline editing and a powerful API for {Platform} CRUD operations.
 Click on a row and press **Enter key** or simply double click with the mouse on the row that needs to be modified.

 ## {Platform} {ComponentTitle} Row Editing Example

 The following sample demonstrates how to enable row editing in the {ComponentTitle}.
 Changing a cell value and then clicking or navigating to another cell on the same row won't  update the row value until confirmed by using the **Done** button, or discarded by using **Cancel** button.

 <code-view style="height:550px"
             data-demos-base-url="{environment:demosBaseUrl}"
             iframe-src="{environment:demosBaseUrl}/{ComponentSample}-row-editing"
             github-src="{ComponentSample}/row-editing"
-            alt="{Platform} {ComponentName} Editing Rows Example">
+            alt="{Platform} {ComponentTitle} Editing Rows Example">
 </code-view>

 > [!NOTE]